 Unfortunately, using a sneaker bot isn’t as simple as buying the program and letting it do its magic.

 There are a few hurdles you need to jump if you want to incorporate botting in your shoe copping strategy.

 Although the price of a bot, which will run you a couple hundred dollars, will probably scare you away initially as it did for me, you will soon realize that the return on investment is much greater than the cost as using a bot can make you thousands of dollars a month and pay itself off entirely in one weekend.

 So let’s get to the chase.
 Here I will break down the necessary steps to use a bot to nearly guarantee your purchase of one or possibly multiple of a rare pair of shoes like the Yeezy Boost or another Jordan model.

-Read along for a small taste in what you’ll get in the full Hypemaster Playbook:
+Read along for a small taste of what you’ll get in the full Hypemaster Playbook.

 Step 1: Know your bots